bfound2016/m2-must-installs/README.md

-# Magento2 Extensions & Tools yousimply cannot ignore
+# Magento2 Extensions & Tools you have to explore
 ## Tools
 ## Extensions
 ## Admin